 • Make a straight fist; return to a straight hand.

-For more information on the causes and treatment of hand pain, and strengthening strategies for hands, read Healthy Hands , a Special Health Report from Harvard Medical School.
+For more information on keeping your hand healthy, nimble, and strong, buy Hands: Strategies for Strong, Pain-Free Hands, a Special Health Report from Harvard Medical School.

 Image: Staras/Getty Images